-- Mencap Represents people with learning disabilities, with specific advice and information for people who work with children and young people - Council for disabled children Every Local area has an information, advice and support service, providing information, advice and support to disabled children and young people, and those with SEND, and their parents.
+- Mencap Represents people with learning disabilities, with specific advice and information for people who work with children and young people - Council for disabled children Every Local area has an information, advice and support service, providing information, advice and support to disabled children and young people, and those with SEND, and their parents. - Children with special educational needs and disabilities (SEND) | NSPCC Learning

-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are lesbian, gay, bi, or gender questioning

-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - 2.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
+A child or young person being lesbian, gay, or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.